 Courses listed herein are for the designated school year.
 The final decision to offer a course will be dependent upon the following factors: (1) Classroom space; (2) Availability of a certified and/or highly qualified teacher; (3) Enrollment standards are met (a minimum number of students enrolled), (4) Ability of the district to financially support the program.
-In addition, any proposed new course must meet the following criteria; (1) Completion of a course request packet (including curriculum map aligning with state standards, mid-term exam, and End of Course Assessment); (2) District approval for recommendation to Governing Board; (3) Governing Board approval.
+In addition, any proposed new course must meet the following criteria; (1) Completion of a course request packet (including curriculum map aligning with state standards); (2) District approval for recommendation to Governing Board; (3) Governing Board approval.